Developer Guide

 Step 6.
 EditScheduleCommand object then creates an edited schedule from the specified schedule, using the specified

-tutor, and the EditScheduleDescriptor
+tutor, and the EditScheduleDescriptor.

 Step 7.
 EditScheduleCommand object then calls the setSchedule method in the ModelManager with the new edited schedule.

-in the model to be that edited schedule.
+This method sets the specified Schedule in the model to be that edited schedule.

 Step 8.
 Finally, the EditScheduleCommand object updates the schedule list to display the edited schedule.